Night of the Gliders

+The Israeli military was heavily criticized for its perceived impotence in the face of the attack, despite Israel initially detecting the hang gliders and issuing warnings to nearby posts.
+Due to the use of hang gliders and the Israeli military's inability to stop an attack despite its military prowess, the Night of the Gliders has been compared to the October 7 attacks.

 Background

 In 1987, Israel was occupying a security zone in Southern Lebanon.
-One of the organizations fighting Israel there was Ahmed Jibril's Popular Front for the Liberation of Palestine - General Command (PFLP-GC), a Damascus-based Palestine Liberation Organization (PLO) splinter group, which had been operating in Lebanon since late 1960s, launching attacks on north Israel.
+One of the organizations fighting Israel there was Ahmed Jibril's Popular Front for the Liberation of Palestine - General Command (PFLP-GC), a Damascus-based Palestine Liberation Organization (PLO) splinter group, which had been operating in Lebanon since the late 1960s, launching attacks on north Israel.
+The PFLP-GC had carried out dozens of attacks in Europe and the Middle East during the 1970s and 1980s.

 The fence along the border made it difficult to cross into Israel.
 In March 1981, a similar attempt was made when an intruder, using a motorized hang glider reached Haifa Bay and tossed some bombs, but was forced to land after running out of fuel and was arrested.